awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/README.md

-# Quantum Ready Solution For Drug Discovery (beta)
+# Quantum Ready Architecture For Drug Discovery

 ## Overview

-AWS Solution Quantum-Ready Solution for Drug Discovery (abbrev.
-QRSDDSolution), an open-sourced solution that helps customers study drug discovery problems using quantum computing (Amazon Braket), like molecular docking and protein folding.
-With QRSDD, customers use job management service (AWS Batch) and workflow service (AWS Step Functions) to orchestrate different kinds of computing resources.
-To be at the forefront of innovations in drug discovery, customers can tailor sample codes to reuse the pipeline for different problems.
+AWS Quantum Ready Architecture for Drug Discovery (abbrev.
+QRADD), an open-sourced solution customers can launch to design and run computational studies in the area of drug discovery, e.g. molecular docking and protein folding.
+With this solution, customers can design and load new, or existing algorithms, into Jupyter notebooks, then orchestrate the classical and quantum compute resources using AWS Batch and AWS Step Functions.
+Due to its design, customers are free to scale their classical simulations by launching a performant HPC resource instead of  a single EC2 instance.
+At the same time customer’s quantum experiments benefit from the growing number of quantum resources available through the Amazon Braket service.

 The overall architecture is shown as below: